timeipert/timeipert/README.md

 ## Learning
 * I am working on a better understanding of Bayesian Modeling and Causal Inference as a means to describe a model of transmitted medieval chant.
-I plan to use [pyro](https://pyro.ai/)...